hsaghir/hsaghir.github.io/src/pages/looplet-demo-notes.md

 the second repaired the completion path, and the third repaired the dispatch denial.
-It changed only `hooks/00_RefundLimit/config.yaml` and `hooks/00_RefundLimit/hook.py`; the seven candidate eval files were byte-identical to the baseline.
+It changed only `hooks/00_RefundLimit/config.yaml` and `hooks/00_RefundLimit/hook.py`; the nine candidate eval files were byte-identical to the baseline.
 This is a single bounded experiment, not evidence that every model or task will improve.

 ### Runtime details behind the diagrams